 5. Structured Dresses

 In general, professional outfits should look more tailored than usual.
 So unless you work in fashion, no boho dresses at work!
 Instead, go for dresses made with more structured silhouettes.
-This navy and white polka dot dress is girly but still office appropriate.

 6. Fit And Flare Dresses